Davekimm/SileroVAD_RealtimeAPI_Unity/README.md

 4. Run

 ## Reminder
-Running in Windows, but never tested in Mac.
+Running on Windows, but never tested on Mac.

 ## Reference